-The EMF objectives have been identified for each of the precincts to avoid, mitigate and/or offset potential impacts from development on environmental values.
+The EMF objectives have been identified for each of the precincts to achieve outcomes that protect and manage environmental values.
 The following precincts are included within the master planned area:

 - Environmental Management Precinct

 - Infrastructure and Supply Chain Corridors Precinct

 - Interface Precinct

 - Marine Infrastructure Precinct

 - Marine Services and Recreation Precinct

 - Port, Industry and Commerce Precinct.